 If you’re keen to find out more about tuition rates, websites like SmileTutor have average asking rates of private tutors that you can use as a gauge.

 Related: 5 Things You Gain as You Turn Mentor

 3. Sell things on Etsy for extra income

 If you are creative and have spare time over the weekends, it is a great idea to sell items on Etsy.
 You can sell loads of stuff ranging from accessories, craft supplies, bags, collectibles, art or poetry on it.
 Selling on the platform isn’t expensive (they charge only 3.5% commission), is easy, and the opportunities are endless.
 So, open your Etsy shop right away!

 4. Become a babysitter

 If your maternal instincts are high and spending time with kids sounds like a great activity, this is the perfect option for you.
 You don’t need to get into any full-time or part-time commitment to babysit.
 If you have friends or family with kids in Singapore, let them know you are open to babysit their kids for short durations over the weekends.
 Every parent, once in a while, looks forward to having a quiet dinner or an afternoon watching a movie.
 That’s where you come in.
-Agencies generally charge S$25 per hour for such ad hoc babysitting sessions.
-However, since these are your friends or relatives, you can work out a price that is reasonable for both parties.
+Since these are your friends or relatives, you can work out a price that is reasonable for both parties.